-Partners experienced rapid time-to-value by using an iterative development approach for the EDW and analytics application.
+Mass General Brigham experienced rapid time-to-value by using an iterative development approach for the EDW and analytics application.
 Functionality was released in six-week cycles, quickly bringing the tool into the hands of end users.
 Improvement ideas were rapidly incorporated with each cycle.

 Information is accessible to managers as soon as it is released.
 Integrated clinical, financial, and claims data allows comprehensive views of cost trends.
 Instead of a push report that could take up toone month to create, for example, the information is available to managers as soon as it is released.
 This allows managers to easily monitor and identify drivers of cost trends for timely action.